polymode/polymode/modes/readme.md

-Discovery of the chunk spans is done by `pm/select-buffer` generic which is commonly called first by jit-lock. `pm/select-buffer` fist checks if the corresponding `pm-chunkmode` object and associated indirect buffer has been already created.
+Discovery of the chunk spans is done by `pm/select-buffer` generic which is commonly called first by jit-lock. `pm/select-buffer` fist checks if the corresponding `pm-hbtchunkmode` object and associated indirect buffer has been already created.
 If so, `pm/select-buffer` simply selects the buffer.
-Otherwise, it calls `pm/install-buffer` in order to create `pm-chunkmode` object and initialize the indirect buffer.
+Otherwise, it calls `pm/install-buffer` in order to create `pm-hbtchunkmode` object and initialize the indirect buffer.

 ### API